yamilburgos/JS_JavaRISK/README.md

 - **Break the project down into different components** (data, presentation, views, style, DOM manipulation) and brainstorm each component individually.
 Use whiteboards!
 - **Use your Development Tools** (console.log, inspector, alert statements, etc) to debug and solve problems
 - **Commit early, commit often.
 [VERY IMPORTANT]** Don’t be afraid to break something because you can always go back in time to a previous version.
-- **Research documentation resources** (MDN, jQuery, etc.) at home to better understand what you’ll be getting into.
+- **Research documentation resources** (MDN, jQuery,W3Schools etc.) at home to better understand what you’ll be getting into.
 - **Don’t be afraid to write code that you know you will have to remove later.** Create temporary elements (buttons, links, etc) that trigger events if real data is not available.
 For example, if you’re trying to figure out how to change some text when the game is over but you haven’t solved the win/lose game logic, you can create a button to simulate that until then.

 ---